-It is widely reported that there is an enormous increase in attacks that compromise this leading open source platform, from thousands of attempts to gain access via your login, to malicious code being injected, to losing customer data and confidence.
+There has been an enormous increase in attacks that compromise WordPress, the leading open-source platform, from thousands of attempts to gain access via your login, to malicious code being injected, to losing customer data and confidence.
 The scale of these assaults demand better oversight and web management.

 If you build sites for clients and do not have a contingency plan to deal with security and maintenance, then your agency is setting yourself up for failure.

-Longbow has given talks on shoring up your sites.
+Longbow helps you shore up your sites.
 In the past, we’ve shown live attacks on several sites, discuss the problems we all face and then offer several things that can be done to protect a WordPress website.
 If you’ve never thought about disaster recovery, “what do I do when my site’s been hijacked,” then this message is a wake-up call.

-Eric Needle has been designing and building the World Wide Web since 1994—and devloping sites with WordPress for since 2004.
+Eric Needle, Longbow’s founder, has been designing and building the World Wide Web since 1994—and developing sites with WordPress for since 2004.
 Contact us if you need help securing and protecting your Internet properties.

 We’ve identified three basic areas to be concerned with, from the Admin side of the platform, to keep your sites functioning.
 They include tasks you perform for prevention, keeping WordPress and it’s plugins current, and robust backup and recovery.
 This assumes that your hosting platform is secure—something we should not take for granted.